Launching dynamic pricing:

 street retail or shopping center,

-the number of competitors nearby,
+the number of nearby competitors,

 specialized services of the store ("a click-and-collect option", "the store is a warehouse of an online store").